chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 At a high level, here are the changes proposed to simplify conditional execution of resource actions:

-* Add a `guard_interpreter` attribute to the Chef::Resource class that can take a symbol that corresponds to the name of a Chef resource derived from Chef::Resource::Script.
+* Add a `guard_interpreter` attribute to the `Chef::Resource` class that can take a symbol that corresponds to the name of a Chef resource derived from `Chef::Resource::Script`.
 This resource will be used to evaluate the script command passed to the guard.
 * Truth or false hood of such a guard is determined by whether the resource evaluating the script guard is updated, i.e. runs the script without raising